alvinthen/indie-thin-stack/README.md

   ```

 Now that everything is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

-### Connecting to your database

-The sqlite database lives at `/data/sqlite.db` in your deployed application.
-You can connect to the live database by running `fly ssh console -C database-cli`.

 ### Getting Help with Deployment